Dive Into Spring With These Unexpected March Travel Ideas

 Say an Irish hello

-This St. Patrick’s Day, beam in the motherland with a virtual festival (reaching “Dublin, Ireland, The World”) with seven days of celebrations including a focus on Celtic music, Irish folk tales, comedy, food talks, and more.
+This St. Patrick’s Day, beam in the motherland with a virtual festival (reaching “Dublin, Ireland, The World”) with seven days of celebrations including a focus on Celtic music, Irish folk tales, comedy, food talks, and more, or catch a virtual rock show through Mandolin, with Irish musicians Niall McNamee, Mundy, The Remedy Club, Brian Kennedy, and The High Kings.
 And the thing about Ireland is, for such a small country its diaspora is incredibly far flung, so if you’re in vicinity, swing through the next best place: Boston.
 It’s bumping these days, with hot dispensaries, really hot ramen, and cool nearby skiing.For some extra credit, take a virtual tour of Connecticut’s Great Hunger Museum, with art about and influenced by Ireland’s potato famine.
 Or visit the Irish-American Heritage Museum in Albany, New York, now operating at 25% capacity: Sign up for their virtual Sweat-er run to complete a 5 or 10k on your own to benefit the museum.
 And don’t forget to wear green.